 Timeline project planning & management

-The Plan Timeline feature makes it a breeze to plan and manage projects.
+The Project Timeline feature makes it a breeze to plan and manage projects.
 And, the drag and drop interface makes it easy to create an early-stage project roadmap or a detailed task plan.

 In addition, you can also set up milestones on the timeline to track important deadlines.